BCDA-APS/urRobot/docs/usage.md

 ## Waypoints

-Waypoints are configurations of the robot which can be defined in either joint space or end-effector space (also called the tool center point, or TCP).
-Two screens are provided for defining joint or end-effector space waypoints:
+Waypoints are configurations of the robot which can be defined in either joint space or end-effector space (we also refer to the end-effector position by the tool center point, or TCP).
+Motion between points when using `waypointL.db` is done linearly in Cartesian space, so you will also see these referred to as as "Cartesian" waypoints.

+Although not currently supported, theoretically we could define waypoints in joint space, then execute linear motion in Cartesian space to the waypoint, or conversely define a waypoint in Cartesian space and exectute linear motion in joint space to the waypoint.
+For now though, executing a move to a joint waypoint (`waypointJ.db`) will move linearly in joint space, and executing a move to a Cartesian waypoint (`waypointL.db`) will move linearly in Cartesian (end-effector) space.

+Two screens are provided for defining joint or Cartesian waypoints:

 <div style="display: flex; justify-content: center; gap: 10px;">
   <img src="./assets/GUIs/ui/urRobot_waypointJ.png" alt="ui-waypointJ" width="380">